daphnechong/music-matrix-tutorial/README.md

 * Create a temporary button on your page, and call `playSound` when the button is clicked.

-* Inside the function, create a sound wave using `createOscillator`.
+* Inside the function, create a sound wave using `createOscillator` and start it.
 You won’t be able to hear sound yet. ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext.createOscillator))

 * Connect the oscillator out to your speakers, so that you can hear the sound when you click the button.
 It will only work once per page load for now.